BurningLutz/dotfiles/README.md

 Run them standalone as you need.

+# Maintenance

+The maintenance is basically made up of two steps: `build` & `home-manager switch`.

-# Build Distribution
+## Build Distribution

-When you changed homefiles or nix configs, you need to run `build.sh` to take effect.
+When you change your dotfiles(homefiles, package sets enabled etc.), you need to run `build` to prepare files for home-manager.

-# Switch Snapshot
+## Switch Snapshot

+And then you run `home-manager switch` to take effect.
-When you want to upgrade softwares via nix, simply run `home-manager switch`.
+Running `home-manager switch` will also upgrade softwares via nix, do it as you need.